arduino/help-center-content/content/Hardware Support/Nano Family/Nano-family-overview.md

 ### I2C pads

-The Nano 33 BLE, the Nano 33 BLE Sense, and Nano 33 BLE Sense Rev2 have two unnamed pads on the back of the board:
+The Nano 33 BLE, the Nano 33 BLE Sense, and Nano 33 BLE Sense Rev2 have two pairs of unnamed pads on the back of the board:

 ![The I2C pads on the Nano 33 BLE sense](img/nano-ble-sense-rev2-I2C-Pads.png)